shor-ty/grayScottModel/Readme.md

 ```bash
     cd grayScottModel
 ```
-* Switch to the branch you need
+* Switch to the branch you need (the master branch is always the actual one)
-* for version 2.3.x use the following command
 ```bash
     git checkout grayScottFoam-2.3.x
 ```